 Since moving to Adelaide, Maria has been working voluntarily with various organisations, supporting people living with disability and their families to live more fulfilled lives.

-She has also been a member of the JFA Trust Fund Sub-Committee for the past two years.
+She has also been a member of the JFA Trust Fund Sub-Committee for the past three years.

 Scott Morgan holds a Bachelor of Accounting, Chartered Accountant, MBA and is a Graduate of the Australian Institute of Company Directors.